How B Corp and Fairtrade certifications are creating a fairer world together

 Want to unlock a higher score on the B Impact Assessment?
 Create an impactful business by design

-Given the complementary nature of the two certifications, and the shared commitment to driving positive social and environmental outcomes through business, it should come as no surprise that there are a lovely bunch of businesses in our region who have both B Corp certification and products that are Fairtrade Certified.
+Given the complementary nature of the two certifications, and the shared commitment to driving positive social and environmental outcomes through business, it should come as no surprise that there are numerous businesses in our region who have both B Corp Certification and products that are Fairtrade Certified.
 Shall we meet a few of them?

-There’s recently certified NZ fashion brand Kowtow, whose business is built on the concept of fairtrade from day dot.
+There’s Kiwi fashion brand Kowtow, whose business is built on the concept of Fairtrade from day dot.
 A seed-to-garment brand made entirely from Fairtrade organic cotton, Kowtow’s Fairtrade certification meant that they were already primed to meet B Corp standards

 “Fairtrade is one of the largest movements in the protection of workers’ rights.
 We want every one of our products to make a direct positive contribution to a better life for farmers, workers and their families.